Securiti announces a $75M Series C Funding RoundView

-The next step is to determine who currently has access to data and if the person needs the access.
+The next step is to determine who currently has access to data and if the person needs access.
 As discussed above, access abuse, data leaks, and accidental data exposure are often associated with poor control access policies.
 Therefore, it is important to identify people with access to certain data so that the organization can track, monitor, or strengthen access control on confidential data.

-Once the data is classified, labeled, and cataloged, organizations can proceed to address the security, privacy, and compliance issues.
+Once the data is classified, labeled, and cataloged, organizations can proceed to address security, privacy, and compliance issues.
 Starting with:

 Control access is an integral part of a company’s IT security environment.
 There should be pre-defined principles involving user identity management and access authorization management.
-Strict policies should be defined for adding users to the system and authorizing least privilege access to resources.
+Strict policies should be defined for adding users to the system and authorizing least privileged access to resources.

 Job roles of some employees often change, prompting the organization to modify or reconfigure access control.
-Sometimes, security loopholes arise when some employees leave the company, while their access control remains unchecked.
+Sometimes, security loopholes arise when some employees leave the company while their access control remains unchecked.
 This creates a security gap, giving threat actors an opportunity to exploit.